 Somehow I didn’t return to check on the subsequent developments for more than 25 years.
 By then more than 50 additional wineries had joined the fiesta.
 Some had built chic tasting rooms reminiscent of their cousins in the Northern California wine country.
 Not only that: the Valle de Guadalupe by then had also attracted top-notch chefs who were cooking food of astonishing sophistication and quality.
 When Steve and I visited in February of 2014, we ate a couple of the best meals of our lives (and they cost a fraction of the price they would have in New York or even San Diego).

 As thrilling as that idyll was, we didn’t make it back until just two weeks ago, when we spent a Saturday night in the valley to celebrate a big anniversary.
-Here’s a quick and dirty update on what we found.
+Here’s a quick and dirty update on

 Getting there: We left from near UCSD a little after 10 am Saturday morning, and not long after noon, we were pulling up to our hotel.
 We took the coastal road south.
 For some reason, its toll booths seemed to be non-operational, although folks were asking for donations for something.
 (It was confusing.)
 The day was glorious; the ocean views as spectacular as ever.
 We turned off the coast road near La Mision and drove through a sublime, almost-empty landscape.